 Go for a bike ride.
 If your kids aren’t old enough to bike the whole way on their own, a pull-behind bike trailer is a fun alternative.
 Plus, pulling extra weight will give you some great exercise too!

 Roll down a hill

-Take a ball with you next time you head to the park – we tend to have a tennis, ball, cricket bat, rounder’s bat, beach ball (for those less windy days) and a football in the car and then when we get to the park we can play.
-It’s really surprising how much energy you use up playing with the kids – run and try and get the ball before them (it’s like that hill they will beat you the first few times but soon you’ll be there first).
-It’s also great for the kids as you can teach them teamwork, being graceful winners and losers and it’s FUN.
-Sports for them all too often become a lesson in school and their forget that it’s meant to be fun.
+Take a ball with you next time you head to the park – we tend to have a tennis, ball, cricket bat, rounder’s bat, beach ball (for those less windy days), and a football in the car.
+Then when we get to the park we can play.

 Go fly a kite

 Your little one will be amazed on a windy day as you and they fly a kite.
 Imagine the awe at seeing something they are holding fly.
 Just hold on tight.
 You’ll be spending as much time as they are getting that kite in the air I promise.

 If you have any outdoor space then you can easily get outside and grow some plants with your toddlers and preschoolers.
 As soon as it starts to warm up pick from these quick and easy plants to grow and then read our top tips for gardening with toddlers to get you started.

 Discover how water moves with LEGO.
 All you need are a few large base plates, LEGO to build with, a sturdy incline, and a hose.
 Connect the base plates together, lay it on the incline, and create a path for the water to flow down.
 Let your kids enjoy changing the path of the water or creating a dam with LEGO.